Quantitative-Virology-Research-Group/PORT-EK-version-2/Input.HIV.sequence/DNA.sequences/README.md

 Folder contains input DNA sequences used in this work.
 DNA sequences were retrieved from the Los Alamos National Laboratory HIV Databases.
-The genome ID corresponding to each sequence and sequences that do not pass the quality control are provided in separated Excel files.
+The genome ID corresponding to each sequence and sequences that do not pass the quality control are provided in separate Excel files.